- 8 Days , 3 Cities

-About japan Find inspiration for your Japan vacation, from sightseeing in the city and cultural immersion in the countryside to top picks and suggested itineraries
+Find inspiration for your Japan vacation, from sightseeing in the city and cultural immersion in the countryside to top picks and suggested itineraries.

-Weather, climate and geography Japan’s land area stretches from the northernmost island of Hokkaido, close to Russia, to the subtropics of Okinawa.
-The weather varies greatly from region to region, so check the weather forecast for the areas you’ll be traveling to.
+Japan’s land area stretches from the northernmost island of Hokkaido, close to Russia, to the subtropics of Okinawa.
+The weather varies significantly from region to region, so check the weather forecast for the areas you’ll be traveling to.

-Located in East Asia, Japan is a curved-shaped archipelago with the Sea of Japan along the west coast and the Pacific Ocean along the east coast.
-Its closest neighbors are South Korea, Russia, and Taiwan near the southernmost Okinawan islands known as Yonaguni.
-Japan’s size is often compared to that of Germany and it is slightly smaller than the state of California and somewhat larger than the United Kingdom.
+In East Asia, Japan is a curved-shaped archipelago with the Sea of Japan along the west coast and the Pacific Ocean along the east coast.
+Its closest neighbors are South Korea, Russia, and Taiwan, near the southernmost Okinawan islands known as Yonaguni.
+Comparers often use Germany as a point of reference to describe Japan’s size, but Japan is slightly smaller than the state of California and somewhat larger than the United Kingdom.

-Japan’s land is made up of dense forest and mountainous terrain covering 70 percent of the country, held in place by the Japan Alps —the series of mountain ranges spanning the central area of the main island of Honshu.
-In some regions of Japan, Kyushu in particular, highly geologically active volcanoes dominate, and eruptions are common.
+Japan’s land comprises dense forest and mountainous terrain covering 70 percent of the country.
+It is held in place by the Japan Alps —the series of mountain ranges spanning the central area of the main island of Honshu.
+Highly geologically active volcanoes dominate some regions of Japan, particularly Kyushu, and people expect eruptions.